 - Integrity: Data integrity is ensuring that information is accurate.
 Accurate data is critical to making important decisions soundly.

 - Availability: Availability is making sure that information is accessible when it needs to be accessed.

 Basically, we want to ensure that we limit any unauthorized access, use, and disclosure of our sensitive information.

 Why Do You Need Information Security?

+In addition to asking, “what is infosec?”, it’s also important to ask why your organization needs to work on understanding information security in the first place.
 This is sometimes tough to answer because the answer seems obvious, but it doesn’t typically present that way in most organizations.

 As we know from the previous section, information security is all about protecting the confidentiality, integrity, and availability of information.
 So, answer these questions: